ABOUT ELEANOR

 Eleanor was appointed as Artistic Director for Heritage Opera in Autumn 2025, bringing her distinctive creative vision and long-standing connection with the company to the forefront of its future work.
 With an established reputation as a director, choreographer, and formerly as a performer, she steps into the position with a deep understanding of Heritage Opera’s ethos and a passion for innovative, story-driven productions.
 Her leadership marks an exciting new chapter for the company as it continues to grow its artistic ambition and expand its reach across the UK.
 Eleanor started her role by directing Menotti’s Amahl and the Night Visitors in December 2025.

-Additional recent highlights include directing the European Premiere of Gregory Spears’ and Greg Pierce’s opera Fellow Travelers, and Robert Ward’s The Crucible, both for UCOpera, assistant director for Scottish Opera’s double bill: Trial by Jury / A Matter of Misconduct, assistant director for Guildhall’s Opera Makers and Die Fledermaus, working as assistant director for The Ring Cycle and for Don Giovanni with Regents Opera, working as assistant director for the revival of Oliver Mears’ Rigoletto at the Royal Opera House, writing and directing Becoming Carmen for Prologue Opera, and directing/choreographing Singin’ in the Rain for Geoids Musical Theatre.
+Recent highlights include assisting Mark Ravenhill on Regents Opera’s production of Salome, directing two European Premieres - Jake Heggie’s If I Were You, and Gregory Spears’ and Greg Pierce’s opera Fellow Travelers - and Robert Ward’s The Crucible, all for UCOpera, assistant director for Scottish Opera’s double bill: Trial by Jury / A Matter of Misconduct, assistant director for Guildhall’s Opera Makers and Die Fledermaus, working as assistant director for The Ring Cycle and for Don Giovanni with Regents Opera, and working as assistant director for the revival of Oliver Mears’ Rigoletto at the Royal Opera House

 During her masters studies at Trinity Laban, Eleanor led the student opera company Puzzle Piece Opera, and discovered her passion for directing.
 Eleanor created and directed a jukebox opera, Cinderella, and an English adaptation of Mozart’s Der Schauspieldirektor, both for Puzzle Piece Opera.
 Following graduation, she was invited back to direct excerpts for the Trinity Laban Opera Scenes, including excerpts from Cenerentola in December 2019, La Finta Giardiniera and Die Fledermaus in November 2021, and Gianni Schicchi and L’incoronazione di Poppea in April 2023.
 Eleanor also directed a scene from Così fan tutte for the launch of the Sir Charles Mackerras Circle at Trinity Laban in 2022.